-Gas Network Vulnerability & Carbon Monoxide Allowance (VCMA) Governance Document - Project Eligibility Criteria n 1 - Eligibility criteria for company specific projects (other than condemned essential g nce repair and replacement) as r to qualify as a VCMA project, a project must: VCMA Eligibility Criteria Criteria Satisfied (Yes/No) a) Have a positive, or forecasted positive Social Return on Investment (SROI), including for the gas consumers funding the VCMA project; Yes b) Either: i.
+Gas Network Vulnerability & Carbon Monoxide Allowance (VCMA) Governance Document - Project Eligibility Criteria n 1 - Eligibility criteria for company specific projects (other than condemned essential g nce repair and replacement) jas In orde r to qualify as a VCMA project, a project must: VCMA Eligibility Criteria a) Have a positive, or forecasted positive Social Return on Investment (SROI), including for the gas consumers funding the VCMA project; Yes Yes b) i.
 Provide support to consumers in vulnerable situations, and relate to energy safeguarding, or ii.
 Provide awareness on the dangers of CO, or iii.
 Reduce the risk of harm caused by CO; Yes c) Have defined outcomes and the associated actions to achieve these; Yes d) Go beyond activities that are funded through other price control mechanism(s) or required through licence obligations; and Yes e) Not be delivered through other external funding sources directly accessed by a GDN, including through other government (national, devolved or local) funding.
-Yes r to qualify as a VCMA project, unsafe pipework and essential gas appliance servicing, repair or ement must meet the following criteria: or a) A GDN has to isolate and condemn unsafe pipework or an essential gas appliance following a supply interruption or as part of its emergency service role; N/A b) The household cannot afford to service, repair or replace the unsafe pipework or essential gas appliance; and; N/A c) Sufficient funding is not available from other sources (including national, devolved or local government funding) to fund the unsafe pipework or essential gas appliance servicing, repair or replacement.
-N/A Section n 3 - Eligibility criteria for collaborative VCMA projects n 3 - Eligibility criteria for collaborative VCMA projects r to qualify as a collaborative VCMA project, a project must: N/A In orde r to qualify as a collaborative VCMA project, a project must: Meet the above company specific and boiler repair and replace (if applicable) project N/A Yes
+Yes r to qualify as a VCMA project, unsafe pipework and essential gas appliance servicing, repair ement must meet the following criteria: or a) A CDN has to include and an elegan upper pinarral on an acceptial and applicate fallowing. , A GDN has to isolate and condemn unsafe pipework or an essential gas appliance following a supply interruption or as part of its emergency service role; N/A b) N/A b) a supply interruption or as part of its emergency service role; The household cannot afford to service, repair or replace the unsafe pipework or essential c) a supply interruption or as part of its emergency service role; The household cannot afford to service, repair or replace the unsafe pipework or essential gas appliance; and; Sufficient funding is not available from other sources (including national, devolved or local government funding) to fund the unsafe pipework or essential gas appliance servicing, N/A c) Sectio a supply interruption or as part of its emergency service role; The household cannot afford to service, repair or replace the unsafe pipework or essential gas appliance; and; Sufficient funding is not available from other sources (including national, devolved or local government funding) to fund the unsafe pipework or essential gas appliance servicing, repair or replacement.
+N/A c) Sectio a supply interruption or as part of its emergency service role; The household cannot afford to service, repair or replace the unsafe pipework or essential gas appliance; and; Sufficient funding is not available from other sources (including national, devolved or local government funding) to fund the unsafe pipework or essential gas appliance servicing, repair or replacement. n 3 - Eligibility criteria for collaborative VCMA projects N/A c) Sectio a supply interruption or as part of its emergency service role; The household cannot afford to service, repair or replace the unsafe pipework or essential gas appliance; and; Sufficient funding is not available from other sources (including national, devolved or local government funding) to fund the unsafe pipework or essential gas appliance servicing, repair or replacement.
+In 3 - Eligibility criteria for collaborative VCMA projects It to qualify as a collaborative VCMA project, a project must: Meet the above company specific and boiler repair and replace (if applicable) project N/A N/A